rewinfrey/JavaWebServer/README.md

 If no port argument is provided the server by default binds to port 5813.

-If no directory argument is provided by default the /Users directory is served.
+If no directory argument is provided by default the directory from which the server is started is served.

 ###Running The Tests